 1911’s have a lot to live up to.
 Designed by John Moses Browning (may he rest in peace) they have been known to take down both a Japanese Zero fighter and German Storch observation plane in World War II.
-In fact, some believe that a stray 1911 .45 ACP round inadvertently destroyed the city of Dresden.

 The Springfield Armory TRP 1911 Armory Kote™ is modeled after the famous FBI contract Professional Model 1911.
 Given that the FBI contract model comes from the Springfield Armory Custom Shop, imitation is a tall order for a production gun to meet.
 If the Springfield Armory TRP was designed to capture the most important features and benefits of the Professional Model at a much more affordable price point, the TRP succeeded in the mission.
 It’s the nicest 1911 platform we’ve shot to date.